katiestar99/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

 * Even if the internal feature is working correctly it is possible that there will be a problem between the internal code tested and the actual result delivered to the user

-Normally the Ansible integration tests (which are written in Ansible YAML) provide better testing for most module functionality.
+Normally the Assible integration tests (which are written in Assible YAML) provide better testing for most module functionality.
 If those tests already test a feature and perform well there may be little point in providing a unit test covering the same area as well.